retebuonvivere/retebuonvivere/README.md

    Or you can run the installation script by accessing the site in your browser.

-6. Now log in to your site in the browser (user:admin pass:admin), go to status report page at admin/status/report.
+5. Now log in to your site in the browser (user:admin pass:admin), go to status report page at admin/status/report.
 If you see error messages do what is needed to resolve.

-7. Now you have installed panopoly and some more contrib modules, while RBV features are only downloaded.
-You can enable them, go to admin/structure/features and enable them one by one from the first to the last.

 And you are ready to go.